code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-example.md

 There is also a <var>&lt;p:dialog&gt;</var> component that shows a greeting message.
 The dialog is triggered by a <var>&lt;p:commandButton&gt;</var>.

-TSo use the PrimeFaces components, the following namespace needs to be declared: `xmlns:p="http://primefaces.org/ui`.
+To use the PrimeFaces components, the following namespace needs to be declared: `xmlns:p="http://primefaces.org/ui`.

 > Note that JSF artifiacts like <var>.xhtml</var> and <var>.jsf</var> files need to be placed under the <var>src/main/resources/META-INF/resources</var> folder.